Nora Eccles Harrison Cardiovascular Research & Training Institute

 Understanding the Multifactorial Causes of Cardiomyopathy

-Long-term exposure to high blood pressure, drinking too much alcohol, and some autoimmune diseases are also possible reasons.
+Long-term exposure to high blood pressure, drinking too much alcohol, and some autoimmune heart diseases are also possible reasons.
 The fact that it can be caused by genetic, environmental, and lifestyle factors shows how multifactorial cardiomyopathy is, which is why it is important to get a full medical exam and find a treatment plan that works for each person.

 Treatment Options for Cardiomyopathy